Marble Canyon & Vermilion Cliffs Lodge-Based Hiking

 Day 2:

 After a delicious breakfast at the lodge, we are off for a full day of exploring some quiet, off-the-beaten-path canyons.
 We will embark on an exciting hike through a stunning, narrow canyon that winds its way down to the banks of the Colorado River.
 The gorge grows deeper with every step, until the cliffs are several hundred feet overhead.
 Arriving at the banks of the river, we will pause to relax and soak in the beauty of this beautiful and remote location.
 We return the way we came and then head over to the historic Navajo Bridge for lunch.
 Keep your eyes peeled for the chance of sighting the remarkable California Condors that frequent this site.
-After lunch, it’s off to a secret canyon that’s home to ancient rock art: cliff paintings left by the Ancestral Puebloan culture that called this region home more than one thousand years ago.
+After lunch, it’s off to a little-known and seldom-visited canyon that meanders to a perennial waterfall tucked away in a secret alcove.
 After a full day of exploring, we will return to the lodge for showers and dinner.

 Drive Time: 30 minutes